 This section gives you functions to configure the system based on the specific features of the chipset.
 The chipset manages bus speeds and access to system memory resources.
 These items should not be altered unless necessary.
 The default settings have been chosen because they provide the best operating conditions for your system.
 The only time you might consider making any changes would be if you discovered some incompatibility or that data was being lost while using your system.

-DRAM Clock/Drive Control
+3.1.3.1 DRAM Clock/Drive Control

 Move the cursor to this field and press <Enter>.
-The following fields will appear.
+The following screen will appear.